Does Insurance Cover IVF: What you Need to Know

 Colorado

-Colorado mandates that all large group (100 or more employees) health benefit plans issued or renewed on or after January 1, 2023, provide coverage for infertility diagnosis, treatment, and standard fertility preservation services, including up to three completed oocyte retrievals and unlimited embryo transfers.
+Colorado mandates that all large group health benefit plans issued or renewed on or after January 1, 2023, provide coverage for infertility diagnosis, treatment, and standard fertility preservation services, including up to three completed oocyte retrievals and unlimited embryo transfers.
+The law defines large group plans as 100 or more employees.

 These plans must follow American Society for Reproductive Medicine (ASRM) guidelines and cannot impose higher costs, exclusions, or restrictions on fertility treatments compared to other medical services covered under the plan.